 At the bank of the Middle Oconee River, the orange trail takes a sharp right to continue along the scenic waterfront through a tunnel of rhododendron and other native flora.
 Just a few steps ahead on the right is the quarter-mile purple trail which leads back to the Flower and Heritage Gardens.
 At 1.2 miles, the orange trail meets the white trail.
 Here, visitors have the option of turning right onto the white connector trail leading to the Native and Shade Gardens or continuing straight on the main white trail alongside the river for a longer, more challenging trek.

 Taking the longer route, the white trail continues to follow the water’s edge for a half-mile before turning away from the river and gently climbing through hardwood and pine forests, abundant with various ferns, wildlife, and, especially in the spring, native berries and wildflowers.
-This portion of the white trail intersects frequently with the remaining red, yellow, green, and blue trails and crosses under the nearby power line through tall grasses three times.
+This portion of the white trail frequently intersects with the remaining red, yellow, green, and blue trails and crosses under the nearby power line through tall grasses three times.
 In addition to several benches placed along the path, two shelters are located on this side of the property as well providing storm cover, a place to rest, and a large, posted map.

-At approximately 3.2 miles, the white trail comes to an end near the parking area, opposite the orange trail, completing the 4.4 mile orange and white trail loop.
+At approximately 3.2 miles, the white trail comes to an end near the parking area, opposite the orange trail, completing the 4.4-mile orange and white trail loop.

-Before your run: know before you go
+State Botanical Garden of Georgia: know before you go

-Although The State Botanical Garden of Georgia is a UGA-operated facility, it is open to the public 7-days a week, with the exception of official university holidays.
+Although the garden is a UGA-operated facility, it is open to the public 7-days a week, with the exception of official university holidays.
 Parking and admission to the gardens, conservatory, and trails is free, however donations are appreciated and can be made at the Visitor’s Center.
-Unfortunately, bicycles are NOT allowed on the nature trails and dogs are NOT permitted on Garden property, including nature trails.
+Bicycles are not allowed on the nature trails and dogs are not permitted on the property, including nature trails.